rifatikkkk/rifatikkkk/README.md

 💬 i am Rifat Ilbuldin or rifatikkkk 😊

-📑 a recent graduate from [Orenburg College of Economics and Informatics "OKSEI"](https://oksei.ru/) with a qualification as a programmer 🎁

-🔍 now i continue to study at [St. Petersburg State Electrotechnical University "LETI"](https://etu.ru/)
+🔍 now i live in Saint-Petersburg

 💻 developing web applications on the stack MERN